 Well, unless you’re playing games on it.
 Then you very much can win.

-One of the new features for 2018 is Auto Game Mode and Game Motion Plus - two technologies that help consoles look and play even better.
+One of the new features for 2018 was the Auto Game Mode and Game Motion Plus - two technologies that help consoles look and play even better.
 What happens here is that the NU8000 recognizes that a game console has been plugged in and will purposefully reduce input lag - i.e. the bane of gamers everywhere.

 4K HDR Performance TL;DR: While weird motion handling hurts the overall image quality, 4K HDR images are bright and beautiful, with good color reproduction.